 Compassionate Conservation puts the welfare of individual animals at the heart of effective conservation actions.

-The VMA is named in honour of Virginia McKenna OBE, the actress and campaigner who co-founded Born Free in 1984, along with her late husband Bill Travers and her eldest son Will Travers.
+The Virginia McKenna Award for Compassionate Conservation (VMA) is named in honour of Virginia McKenna OBE, the actress and campaigner who co-founded Born Free in 1984, along with her late husband Bill Travers and her eldest son Will Travers.

-Virginia McKenna said: "I hope this award will recognise, inspire and support outstanding individual conservationists, researchers and practitioners, who place a high priority on animal welfare while undertaking the field conservation of species under threat, conservation policy or environmental education."
+Virginia McKenna said: “I hope this award will recognise, inspire and support outstanding individual conservationists, researchers and practitioners who place a very high priority on animal welfare while undertaking field conservation of species under threat, conservation policy or environmental education.”

-The award will not only raise the professional profile of the winner, but confers a substantial project grant worth up to £15,000 over one year to help the winner implement their Compassionate Conservation agenda.
+The award not only raises the professional profile of the winner but confers a substantial project grant worth up to £15,000 provided over one year to help the winner implement their Compassionate Conservation agenda.

 Shivani Bhalla of the Ewaso Lions Project was awarded the first VMA in 2012.
 Shivani was selected to receive the award for her work with local communities to conserve lions and other large carnivores in northern Kenya by reducing conflict and helping them understand the importance of lions and other wildlife.